 Skip advert

 Advertisement - Article continues below

-The diesels use a new Blue dCi 2.0-litre four-cylinder engine with three power outputs.
+The diesels use the latest Blue dCi 2.0-litre four-cylinder engine with three power outputs.
 The base 130 engine can achieve up to 33.2mpg on the combined cycle, a figure that’s matched by the most powerful 170 engine.
 The middle-tier 150 engine is slightly better, achieving up to 34mpg.
 These figures are for Masters equipped with the manual gearbox – we expect fuel economy to drop marginally if the nine-speed automatic is fitted.

+Skip advert